loopystudios/bevy_async_task/README.md

 </div>

-Bevy Async Task provides Bevy system parameters to run asyncronous tasks in the background with timeout support and future output in the same system.
-It also provides syntactic sugar to reduce boiler plate when blocking on futures within synchronous contexts.
+Bevy Async Task provides Bevy system parameters to run asynchronous tasks in the background on web and native with timeouts and output capture.

 ## Bevy version support